GuildCrafts/browser-games/README.md

 ### General

- [] Artifact produced is a fork of the browser-games repo.
+ [x] Artifact produced is a fork of the browser-games repo.

- [] Variables, functions, files, etc. have appropriate and meaningful names.
+ [x] Variables, functions, files, etc. have appropriate and meaningful names.

- [] HTML, CSS, and JS files are well formatted with proper spacing and indentation.
+ [x] HTML, CSS, and JS files are well formatted with proper spacing and indentation.

- [] There is a clear separation of game logic code from view/rendering code.
+ [x] There is a clear separation of game logic code from view/rendering code.

- [] All major features are added via pull requests with a clear description and concise commit messages.
+ [x] All major features are added via pull requests with a clear description and concise commit messages.

- [] The artifact produced is properly licensed, preferably with the MIT license.
+ [x] The artifact produced is properly licensed, preferably with the MIT license.
 Tetris

  [] User stories and features for the game are added as issues to your repo with the label feature or user-story

-[] You’ll have to define these yourself by looking at the rules of the game and coming up with the right user stories & features

- [] jQuery is used for DOM manipulation code
+ [x] jQuery is used for DOM manipulation code

- [] Tetris game can be found at public/tetris.html
+ [x] Tetris game can be found at public/tetris.html

- [] Tetris game is playable
+ [x] Tetris game is playable

- [] Players have a score
+ [x] Players have a score

- [] Game page is linked from public/index.html
+ [x] Game page is linked from public/index.html

 ### Stretch